Medical expert of the article

 Non-drug treatment of acute sinusitis

-There is no special non-pharmacological treatment for acute sinusitis, both catarrhal and purulent.
-Diet is normal.
-Advanced mode, except for pansinusita, when appoint bed rest for 5-7 days.
+There is no special non-drug treatment for acute sinusitis, both catarrhal and purulent.
+The diet is normal.
+The regimen is extended, except for pansinusitis, when bed rest is prescribed for 5-7 days.

-It is necessary first of all to provide an outflow from the paranasal sinuses, For this, especially with catarrhal sinusitis, intranasal decon geggants are used.
-In addition, catarrhal sinusitis shows local antibacterial or antiseptic drugs.
-For this purpose, fusafungin (bioparox) is used in children over 2.5 years in a spray of 2-4 injections 4 times a day in each half of the nose for 5-7 days or hexethidine (hexoral) in a spray of 1-2 injections per each half of the nose 3 times a day also for 5-7 days.
-Children under the age of 2.5 years are prescribed hexoral in drops 1-2 drops 3-4 times a day in each half of the nose for 7-10 days.
+First of all, it is necessary to ensure drainage from the paranasal sinuses.
+For this, especially in case of catarrhal sinusitis, intranasal decongestants are used.
+In addition, local antibacterial or antiseptic drugs are indicated for catarrhal sinusitis.
+For this purpose, fusafungine (bioparox) in a spray is used in children over 2.5 years old, 2-4 sprays 4 times a day in each half of the nose for 5-7 days, or hexetidine (hexoral) in a spray is used, 1-2 sprays in each half of the nose 3 times a day, also for 5-7 days.
+Children under 2.5 years old are prescribed hexoral in drops, 1-2 drops 3-4 times a day in each half of the nose for 7-10 days.

-Along with local antibacterial drugs, catarrhal sinusitis shows mucoregulators or at least mucolytics such as acetylcysteine.
-Mucoregulators include carbocysteine (fljuditek, bron-qatar mukoprint, mucodin, etc.).
-Carbocysteine changes the quantitative ratio between acidic and neutral sialomucins.
-Bringing it closer to normal, and reduces the production of mucus.
-In this case, its effect is manifested at all levels of the respiratory tract, both at the level of the mucous membrane of the bronchial tree, and at the level of the mucous membranes of the nasopharynx, the paranasal sinuses.
-Acetylcysteine (ATSTS, N-AC-ratiopharm, fluimitsil) due to pronounced mucolytic action is widely used in catarrhal and purulent sinusitis to improve the outflow of the contents of the sinuses of the nose.
+Along with local antibacterial drugs, mucoregulators or at least mucolytics such as acetylcysteine are indicated for catarrhal sinusitis.
+Carbocysteine (fluditek, bron-catarrhal mucopront, mucodin, etc.) is a mucoregulator.
+Carbocysteine changes the quantitative ratio between acidic and neutral sialomucins, bringing it closer to normal, and reduces mucus production.
+Its effect is manifested at all levels of the respiratory tract, both at the level of the mucous membrane of the bronchial tree and at the level of the mucous membranes of the nasopharynx and paranasal sinuses.
+Acetylcysteine (ACC, N-AC-ratiopharm, fluimucil) is widely used for catarrhal and purulent sinusitis due to its pronounced mucolytic effect to improve the outflow of the contents of the nasal sinuses.

 - Acetylcysteine:

-- over 6 years: 200 mg 3 times a day or ACTS Long 1 time per night, inside.
+- over 6 years: 200 mg 3 times a day or ACC Long 1 time at night, orally.

-With catarrhal and catarrhal-purulent acute sinusitis, adaptogens are prescribed, in particular sinupret, which contains the root of gentian, primrose flowers, sorrel, elderberry flowers and verbena.
-Assign it to children over 6 years.
-Sublingually, 1 tablet 2 times a day for 1 month.
+For catarrhal and catarrhal-purulent acute sinusitis, adaptogens are prescribed, in particular Sinupret, which contains gentian root, primrose flowers, sorrel, elder flowers and verbena.
+It is prescribed to children over 6 years old. sublingually, 1 tablet 2 times a day for 1 month.

-With catarrhal and catarrhal-purulent acute sinusitis, a medicinal herbal preparation Sinupret is prescribed, which contains the root of the gentian.
-Flowers of primrose, grass sorrel, elder flowers and verbena grass.
-Sinupret has a complex secretolitic, secretory-motor, expectorant, anti-inflammatory, antiviral and antioxidant action, which allows to influence all stages of development of both acute and chronic rhinosinusitis, and also prescribe Sinupret for preventive purposes.
+In case of catarrhal and catarrhal-purulent acute sinusitis, the herbal medicine Sinupret is prescribed, which contains gentian root, primrose flowers, sorrel grass, elder flowers and verbena grass.
+Sinupret has a complex secretolytic, secretomotor, expectorant, anti-inflammatory, antiviral and antioxidant effect, which allows to influence all links in the development of both acute and chronic rhinosinusitis, as well as to prescribe Sinupret for preventive purposes.

-Sinupret in the form of drops for oral administration is convenient for children from 2 to 6 years, 15 drops 3 times a day, children from 6 years and older to 25 drops or 1 dragee 3 times a day.
+Sinupret in the form of drops for oral administration is conveniently prescribed to children from 2 to 6 years old, 15 drops 3 times a day, children from 6 years and older, 25 drops or 1 dragee 3 times a day.

-The lack of clinical effect of the therapy for 5 days and / or in the presence of pronounced or increasing radiological or ultrasound changes in the cavities of the paranasal sinuses serves as an indication for the administration of systemic antibiotics.
+The absence of a clinical effect from the therapy administered within 5 days and/or in the presence of pronounced or increasing radiographic or ultrasound changes in the paranasal sinus cavities serves as an indication for the administration of systemic antibiotics.

-When choosing antibiotics, special attention is paid to the age of the patient and his premorbid background, since the choice depends on the etiology and the risk of complications.
-Children of the first half of life drugs prescribed parenterally, children older than the first half of the way the antibiotic is administered, depending on the severity of the process.
+When choosing antibiotics, special attention is paid to the patient's age and premorbid background, since the choice depends on the etiology and risk of complications.
+For children in the first six months of life, drugs are prescribed parenterally; for children older than the first six months, the method of antibiotic administration is determined depending on the severity of the process.

 Disease |